joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-01-pinball-lights.md

 ## Solution

-let's think about the pinball machine as a series of states corresponding to the number of lit lights.
+Let's think about the pinball machine as a series of states corresponding to the number of lit lights:

+$$ \text{none} \leftrightarrow 1 \leftrightarrow 2 \leftrightarrow 1 \ldots \leftrightarrow N. $$

-each time we shoot a ball, we move from state to state. if there are $j$ lights turned on, then we have probability $j/N$ to move down, and probability $(1-j/N)$ to move up.
+Each time we shoot a ball, we move from state to state.
+If there are $j$ lights turned on, then we have probability $j/N$ to move down, and probability $(1-j/N)$ to move up.

-bypassing the explicit probability distribution, we can relate the expected waiting time from state $j$ to the expected waiting time from states $(j-1)$ and state $(j+1)$:
+Bypassing the explicit probability distribution, we can relate the expected waiting time from state $j$ to the expected waiting time from states $(j-1)$ and state $(j+1)$:

 $$
 \begin{align}